-- Specific Goals - Be able to explain GDP fluctuations when the price level is also flexible. - Explain how real GDP and the price level are related in the short run. - Learning Objectives - LO2: Understand the role money plays in the interaction with markets for other assets. - LO5: Analyze macroeconomic problems and prescribe appropriate monetary policy solutions.
+- Specific Goals - Be able to explain GDP fluctuations when the price level is also flexible. - Explain how real GDP and the price level are related in the short run. - Learning Objectives - LO5: Use the model of aggregate demand and supply to evaluate the short-run and long-run impacts of fiscal and monetary policy on production, employment, and the price level. - GELO1: Students will be able to use mathematical and logical methods to solve problems. - GELO2: Students will be able to construct and use models to analyze, explain, or predict phenomena.

+Specific Goals

-- Specific Goals - Be able to explain GDP fluctuations when the price level is also flexible. - Explain how real GDP and the price level are related in the short run. - Learning Objectives - LO2: Understand the role money plays in the interaction with markets for other assets. - LO5: Analyze macroeconomic problems and prescribe appropriate monetary policy solutions.
+- Be able to explain GDP fluctuations when the price level is also flexible. - Explain how real GDP and the price level are related in the short run.

+Learning Objectives